-    - In 2014-2016, the New Israel Fund (NIF) authorized grants worth $30,000 to Terrestrial Jerusalem (2014, 2015, 2016).
+- In 2014-2017, the New Israel Fund (NIF) authorized grants worth $50,000 to Terrestrial Jerusalem (2014, 2015, 2016, 2017).

 - Promotes a one-sided approach to the conflict, placing sole blame for the failure of the peace process on Israel.
 The complexities of the situation in Jerusalem – including illegal building and crime in Palestinian neighborhoods, damage to the Temple Mount as a result of illegal digging by the Waqf, and incitement to violence against Jews by extremist clerics – are erased.

-- Founder Danny Seidemann has claimed that Israel’s actions in Jerusalem were “contributing to the transformation of a resolvable national-political conflict into an intractable mix of jihad, war of mitzvah, and Armageddon – a religious war driven by the Biblical imagery.”
+- Founder Danny Seidemann has claimed that Israel’s actions in Jerusalem are “contributing to the transformation of a resolvable national-political conflict into an intractable mix of jihad, war of mitzvah, and Armageddon – a religious war driven by the Biblical imagery.”